 What is NHS Scheme Pays?

 NHS Scheme Pays is effectively a loan from the NHS to pay for tax charges you have incurred as a result of exceeding your annual allowance.
-The ‘loan’ is repaid when you retire; your NHS pension is reduced by a fixed amount on an annual basis.
+The ‘loan’ is repaid when you retire; your NHS pension is reduced by a fixed amount on an annual basis from when the pension comes into payment.
 In essence, NHS Scheme Pays allows you to defer your tax bill.

-An election to use Scheme Pays for a particular tax year must be received by the NHS Pensions Agency by the end of July in the following tax year.
+An election to use Scheme Pays for a particular tax year must be received by the NHS Pensions Agency by the 31st of July 2019 in the following tax year.
+So beware, this is fast approaching!

 She has exceeded her tapered annual allowance by £45,000, all of which will be liable for tax and likely at 45%.
 That’s a tax bill of £20,250!

-Not only will Dr Jones have to pay the remaining £11,250 herself, she will probably have to pay a higher amount on account for the following tax year too!
+Not only will Dr. Jones have to pay the remaining £11,250 herself, but she will also probably have to pay a higher amount on account for the following tax year too!

 Only £1,350 of this tax bill is eligible for NHS Scheme Pays (the tax on the £3,000 over the standard £40,000 limit).

-Normally Dr Sayad would have to pay this himself because it is lower than the £2,000 Scheme Pays minimum limit.
-However, because Dr Sayad’s overall tax liability for breaching his annual allowance is £7,200, NHS Scheme Pays will consider paying the £1,350.
+Normally Dr. Sayad would have to pay this himself because it is lower than the £2,000 Scheme Pays minimum limit.
+This limit is still relevant as it’s relating to a pre 2017/18 liability.
+However, because Dr. Sayad’s overall tax liability for breaching his annual allowance is £7,200, NHS Scheme Pays will consider paying the £1,350.

 To defer or not to defer paying your additional pension tax bill